d12frosted/elpa-mirror/gnu/vertico-readme.txt

   │
   │ ;; A few more useful configurations...
   │ (use-package emacs
+  │   :custom
+  │   ;; Support opening new minibuffers from inside existing minibuffers.
+  │   (enable-recursive-minibuffers t)
+  │   ;; Emacs 28 and newer: Hide commands in M-x which do not work in the current │   ;; mode.
+Vertico commands are hidden in normal buffers.
+This setting is │   ;; useful beyond Vertico.
+  │   (read-extended-command-predicate #'command-completion-default-include-p)
   │   :init
   │   ;; Add prompt indicator to `completing-read-multiple'.
   │   ;; We display [CRM<separator>], e.g., [CRM,] if the separator is a comma.